AnnaHollander/AnnaHollander.github.io/index.md

 [U.S. Genre Preferences based on Music Sales](https://annahollander.github.io/MusicGenres.html)
 <h1> Google Fusion Map </h1>
 "Well, everybody faces the fact there really aren't many record stores around to just go and browse.
 Maybe browse online, yet that tactile feel of flipping though a stack of vinyl remains one of life's simple pleasures." - Billy Gibbons
 <p> Listening to vinyl is like listening to music in its most lively and natural form.
 One of my favorite ways to spend free time is hidden in the record stores scattered around the lower east side.
-There is nothing as an incredible as the experience of discovering music while sifting through crates of unknown albums and artists.
+There is nothing as incredible as the experience of discovering music while sifting through crates of unknown albums and artists.
 I decided to make a map using Google Fusion to make it easy for everyone to get lost in the bins of albums.
  </p>
 <iframe width="500" height="350" scrolling="no" frameborder="no" src="https://fusiontables.google.com/embedviz?q=select+col0+from+1O27WV41IS5l5pOc83wYd3yFkjPN3YAhIatW23nTk&amp;viz=MAP&amp;h=false&amp;lat=40.73394974974567&amp;lng=-73.95545433809048&amp;t=1&amp;z=13&amp;l=col0&amp;y=2&amp;tmplt=2&amp;hml=ONE_COL_LAT_LNG"></iframe>
 <h1> Interactive Map </h1>